dinomask/Angels_Mortals_bot/README.md

 - I felt that revealing the gender was important to contextualise the conversation
 - Interests, two truths and one lie & self-intro were added to encourage people to break the ice & start the conversation.\
 I felt these info were **essential** with the COVID19 restrictions & online learning, as students may never be able to physically meet each other.
-- Also my gut feeling is that this bot can be just as effective as a matchmaking bot (but everyone gets two potential matches).\
-NUS Aphrodite matchmaking uses interests, two truths one lie to break the ice too.
+- This bot can be just as effective as a matchmaking bot (with everyone getting two potential matches) using introduction, interests & two truths one lie to break the ice.
 But this bot still enables some form of anonymity (hopefully more exciting?).

 ### Accreditation